replicatedhq/help-center/content/api/integration-api/console-api.md

 ### GET /console/v1/auth

-Retrieves the console auth type and form fields for the `POST /console/v1/auth` route.
+Retrieves the console auth type and form object to be sent as a request to the `POST /console/v1/auth` route.

 #### Response Status